lbressler13/kotlin-utils/README.md

 ├── sample                <-- Class that already exists in Kotlin │   ├── ext
 │   │   ├── SampleExt.kt  <-- Extension methods for the class
-│   ├── subclass1         <-- Subclass that has the same project structure
+│   ├── subclass1         <-- Subclass with the same project structure
 │   ├── subclass2
 │   ├── SampleAliases.kt  <-- Typealiases related to the class
 │   └── SampleUtils.kt    <-- Helper functions related to the class